 The husband who works full-time cannot help his wife, who works part-time, with housework on weekdays.
-So, he actively helps on weekends.
+So, he can actively help on weekends instead.

 Turning the shirt inside out so that the print on the surface does not come off when doing laundry.